 About Life

 We land on Earth with no idea of how it happened or what existence really is.
-Early on, we start by assigning names and qualities to everything and everyone around us, trying to make sense of it all.
+Early on, we start by assigning names and qualities to everything and everyone, trying to make sense of it all.
 We craft stories about things and people.
 We separate the good from the bad.
 We construct complex sets of beliefs and make up rules about how we should live our lives.

 Before long, we believe we’ve got it all figured out.
 We believe we know who or what we are.
 We think we know what we want, what we need, in order to be happy.
 So we start chasing after the things we believe will bring us joy and fulfillment.
 We set goals and become increasingly fixated on them.